YeahImRose/Dusty-Cogs/README.md

 Usage:
 - `[p]greetset sound "the-sound.extension"` sets the sound that plays when you join the voice channel.
-- `[p]greetset toggle server/user user-mention-if-needed` will toggle whether or not the bot will play a greeting sound for the server/a user.
+- `[p]greetset toggle server/user (user mention if needed)` will toggle whether or not the bot will play a greeting sound for the server/a user.
 - `[p]greetset` displays help for greet commands.

 ## Contacting me